-(a) Details of the Director/Director responsible for implementation of the BR policy/policies
+(a) Details of the Director/Director responsible for implementation of the BR policy/policies of subsidiaries are provided in Board's report, which forms part of the annual report.

-- i.
+i.
 Name: Mr. Siddharth Mittal

-- ii.
+ii.
 Designation: Managing Director and CEO

-- iii.
-DIN Number: 03230757

-- (b) Details of the BR head:
+iii.
+DIN Number: 03230757(b) Details of the BR head: